THE LAST ICE ON EARTH

 through the fantastic.

 The Ice Station is currently on display as part of the Meow Wolf collective's grand installation, the work of a raucous team of artists, music and film-makers, artisanal welders, laser-cutters, and tech-creatives.
 The 35,000 square-foot rehab of an abandoned bowling alley, helped in part by George RR Martin, "Game of Thrones" author, is loosely connected along a central narrative, and visitors can "play" the space like a game.
-Even more ambitious projects are now in the works for Las Vegas and Denver.
+Even more ambitious projects are now in the works for more cities.